materialsproject/pyrho/papers/joss/paper.md

 `mp-pyRho` is a Python package that allows users to control the repsentation of periodic data in arbitray dimensions.
 The matematics of the re-gridding relies on `scipy.interpolate` and is general for all dimensions.
-However, special considertion was given to the case of 3D data, where we have integrated with the `VolumetricData` objects from the `pymatgen` package [@pymatgen].
+However, special considertion was given to the case of 3D data, where we have integrated with the `VolumetricData` objects from the `pymatgen` package [Ong2013Feb].

 The code is responsible for:
 1. Up-scaling the periodic data to a higher resolution grid using Fourier interpolation.